sermon: Extremes of Idolatry

 Given 22-Jul-06; Sermon #785; 79 minutes

-Richard Ritenbaugh, referring to an email from someone who had stretched the meaning of the second commandment to condemn the use of all paintings, photographs, or sculpture, shows that Scripture is replete with examples of artistry in both the Tabernacle and the Temple, including cherubim, bells, flowers, and oxen.
+Some stretch the meaning of the second commandment to condemn the use of all paintings, photographs, and sculptures.
+But Scripture is replete with examples of artistry in both the Tabernacle and the Temple, including cherubim, bells, flowers, and oxen.
 God is not against artistic representations of things unless they purport to picture God.
-Another email suggested that only Hebrew names for God can be used.
+Other Bible students suggest that only Hebrew names for God can be used.
 God's name represents what God is.
 Whether the etymology comes from Greek or Hebrew makes no difference.
 No scripture claims that Hebrew names alone are allowed.
 'God' is just as proper as Yahweh or Yeshua.
 The Bible has been translated into many tongues, and there are many names for God.
 In addition, names shift pronunciation over a period of time.
 Both these examples show that by taking a commandment to extremes, we create an idol of that commandment.

 As you are probably aware, e-mails provide me with a great deal of fodder for sermons—and today is no exception.
 The internet tends to expose us to all sorts of people with various beliefs and ideas.
 And I would have to say that the vast majority are not as interested in reading what we have to say as they are with finding out how much we agree with what they believe.
 Then, when they find something with which they do not agree, they tell us that we need to turn from our evil ways.